nimitbhargava/Google-Watchlist-Quick-Open/walkthrough.md

-# Verification Walkthrough: Placement & Layout & Dynamic Color & State & Hover & Analytics & Config
+# Verification Walkthrough: Placement & Layout & Dynamic Color & State & Hover & Analytics & Config & Landing Page

 ## Goal
-Verify the "My List" button is correctly placed, layout is correct, icon/text color adapts to the theme, state is independent, hover style is correct, analytics events are sent, and **configuration is loaded correctly**.
+Verify the "My List" button is correctly placed, layout is correct, icon/text color adapts to the theme, state is independent, hover style is correct, analytics events are sent, configuration is loaded correctly, and **the marketing landing page looks good with the hero video**.

 ## Prerequisites
 - Chrome Browser
 - The extension code is updated locally.
-- **IMPORTANT**: You must replace `G-XXXXXXXXXX` and `YOUR_API_SECRET` in `config.js` (NOT `background.js`) with your actual Google Analytics credentials.
+- **IMPORTANT**: You must replace `G-XXXXXXXXXX` and `YOUR_API_SECRET` in `config.js` with your actual Google Analytics credentials.

 ## Steps